memlayeronbtc/memlayer-btc2024/README.md

 There are worker scripts directly interacting with a BTC full-node with `ord 0.19.0` for picking up deposit TXs using [`depositWorker.js`](https://github.com/memlayeronbtc/memlayer-btc2024/blob/main/btc-workers/depositWorker.js) and sending out withdraw TXs using [`withdrawWorker.py`](https://github.com/memlayeronbtc/memlayer-btc2024/blob/main/btc-workers/withdrawWorker.py).
 BTC worker scripts were written in javascript to decode BTC rune deposit TXs and in python to send out the rune withdraw requests.

 ## Challenges we ran into
-We had to prioritize ease-of-use and speed for this hackathon, and then enhance the security aspect for future extensions.
+1. We had to prioritize ease-of-use and speed for this hackathon, and then enhance the security aspect for future extensions.

+2. The current Memlayer cannot be deployed using a single script (yet).
+Currently, it is a multi-part system (i.e., AWS CCIP-read gateway server, Firebase serverless functions, smart contracts, ord scripts and BTC full node) that needs to work _nicely_ all together.

+3. Permissionless deposit/withdraw needs to be explored.
+The current BTC rune depositing and withdrawing process is still too centralized.

 ## Accomplishments that we're proud of
 It is magical to see BTC runes lifted to EVM chains in seconds using Memlayer.
 This may bring BTC liquidity to EVM sidechain apps for more consumer-level experiences.